 White kitchens look even better when they are clutter-free.
-Whether you’re going bespoke or off-the-peg, most kitchen companies will offer a wide range of storage solutions, from pocket doors that slide back to reveal the contents inside to pull-out larder units, cutlery drawer dividers and deep pan drawers for pots, pans and crockery.
-Our kitchen storage ideas offer plenty of inspiration, too.
+Whether you’re going bespoke or off-the-peg, most furniture companies will offer a wide range of kitchen storage storage, from pocket doors that slide back to reveal the contents inside to pull-out larder units, cutlery drawer dividers and deep pan drawers for pots, pans and crockery.

 By choosing an off-white shade, you can give a contemporary twist to traditional timber furniture.
 Pale greys, pebble shades and chalk tones are ideal for adding a warmer feel to a cool white scheme, especially one with natural stone flooring and doors leading on to the garden.

 If you are doing up your kitchen on a budget and don't fancy pulling out your whole kitchen just to nail this all-white color scheme, then you can always paint your kitchen cabinets.
 Coincidentally, we have a handy guide to painting kitchen cabinets to help you out.